pieterjandesmedt/vite-et-reves/content/captains-log/2019-10-24-weather-turning.md

 `From: Sferracavallo, Sicily, Italy`<br/>
 `To: San Vito Lo Capo, Sicily, Italy`

 Sferracavallo turned out to be nothing special in daylight.
 Just a small fishing village.
 The surroundings are pretty imposing though.
-We left with the wind in our back.
+We left with the wind at our back.

 {{< image src="IMG_7484.jpg" alt="Sferracavallo, dominated by Monte Gallo" ratio="6684x1671" >}}